 On successful completion of the course students will be able to:

-4. Demonstrate writing, research and information technology skills appropriate to studies in philosophy and religion
+4. Employ writing, research and information technology skills appropriate to studies of philosophy, religion, and the history of ideas.